cBioPortal/cbioportal/docs/Authenticating-and-Authorizing-Users-via-keycloak.md

 keytool -genkey -alias secure-key -keyalg RSA -keystore samlKeystore.jks
 ```

+**Important:** The validity of this keystore is **90 days**.
+You can change the default
+value by adding the `-validity` parameter and the number of days (e.g. `-validity 200`
+for 200 days).
+If the keystore expires, then **'invalid requester'** errors are thrown.

 Install the generated JKS file to `portal/src/main/resources/`

-In order to let Keycloak know that it can trust the holder of this
+Import the key's certificate into Keycloak, so that Keycloak knows that it can trust the holder of this
-key, you'll need to import the key's certificate into Keycloak.
-In the
-Keycloak admin screen about the `cbioportal` client, head to the
+key.
+To do that, head to the **SAML Keys** tab in the keycloak admin screen about the `cbioportal` client and:
-**SAML Keys** tab and click the **Import** button.
-Select the _JKS_
+1. Click the **Import** button.
+2. Select the _JKS_ archive format.
-archive format, specify the key alias _secure-key_ and type the store
+3. Specify the key alias _secure-key_.
-password _apollo1_ (not the private key password, as Keycloak only
+4. Type the store password _apollo1_ (not the private key password, as Keycloak only
-needs to know the certificate), and select the file you just
+needs to know the certificate)
+5. Select the file you just installed.

-installed.
-Keycloak may not give an indication of successful
+**Important:** Keycloak may not give an indication of successful
 completion, but when navigating to the **SAML Keys** tab again you
 should now see the certificate and no private key.